July 19th, 2018

 Cork Harbour Alliance for a Safe Environment (CHASE) announced today that it has filed an application, on behalf of local communities, with the Central Office of the High Court.

 CHASE has secured the costs of the legal action through a successful GoFundMe campaign, with the group’s chairperson Mary O’Leary “grateful” to the thousands of people who donated funds to support the group.

-Last month, An Bord Pleanála gave the green light to Indaver, a waste management company, to build an incinerator at Ringaskiddy in Cork Harbour despite the recommendation of its inspector that permission should not be granted.
+“There is palpable anger and disbelief at this decision by An Bord Pleanala,” she added.
+Earlier in May, the planning authority gave the green light to Indaver to build the €160 million waste-to-energy plant in Cork Harbour despite the recommendation of its inspector that permission should not be granted.

-Invader has been campaigning to build the multi-million euro waste-to-energy plant since 2001.
+The company has been campaigning to build the multi-million euro waste-to-energy plant since 2001.
 This was the company’s third application to the board.
 The proposed incinerator will reportedly turn 240,000 tonnes of rubbish into energy each year.